nmxmxh/master-ovasabi/WHITE_PAPER.md

-# The Internet-Native Operating System (INOS): A Technical White Paper

-Version 1.0 | September 22, 2025

-By Nobert Momoh

 ---

-## Abstract
+title: 'The Internet-Native Operating System (INOS): A Technical White Paper'
+author: 'Nobert Momoh'
+date: 'September 22, 2025'
+abstract: |
   Imagine a world where every connected device becomes a node in a vast, intelligent computing network.
 Where a student in Mumbai can harness the processing power of devices in Tokyo, London, and San Francisco to run complex simulations.
 Where an artist in Lagos can build immersive experiences that work seamlessly across phones, tablets, and computers without writing a single line of code.
 Where the next breakthrough in artificial intelligence emerges not from a corporate lab, but from someone who simply had a brilliant idea and the courage to pursue it.
+---

 **This is not science fiction.
 This is the reality that INOS makes possible.**